git-laakso/Node.js-RaspberryPI-temperature-readings/README.md

 # RaspberryPI-temperature-readings
 Creating Express server that reads DHT-11 sensor and Raspberrys own CPU temperature sensor.
 Uploading data to database using Mongoose.

-## This project isn't finished yet!
+## This project isn't finished yet and this was my summer project.

 ## Scripts and comments are written in English.
 However the full documentatios is written in Finnish.